IIT-PAVIS/event_library/README.md

 `upsample`: if true, upsample frames to higher fps using SuperSloMo model

 `emulate`: if true, create output events files as `npy` using `representation` stretegy

-`show_debug_images`: n of image to show for debug at the end of the script